 Day 5: Learning to be a parent who’s child has cancer

 As day 5 draws to an end I can barely believe it has only been 5 days, it already feels like an eternity.
+We’re starting to understand what childhood leukemia treatment looks like.
+And figure out our new normal.

 Today has been a learning day, i’ve learnt how to remain patient when i’ve wanted to scream.
 I’ve learnt to bite my tongue and take a deep breath when i’ve wanted to shirk my responsibilities as a mother and take 5mins to myself.
 I’ve learnt more about the treatment path we are on, i’ve learnt from other parents that there will be light at the end of the dark tunnel.
 And most importantly i’ve learnt about how we’re going to have to look after Bilbo when we are at home, how and when to phone in and take him to hospital.
 And tomorrow I will share that learning with Rich so we can do this together.